Holo96/drush_config_export_entity/README.md

 drush ceenb                                             # Start config entity export prompt
 ```

-The primary use case for this module is:
+The primary use case for this package is:
 - Branching
 - Custom module development
 - Recipes development